 When your baby is old enough to hold something, don’t shy away from giving them something to distract them – even if it’s your phone, keys, whatever.
 If it gives you two minutes to get the job done, that’s all that matters.

 This may sound obvious but you’ll be surprised how far poo can go.
-Use your WaterWipes baby wipes to really clean the entire area – front and back and in the inner creases of their groin – as residue left behind can cause nappy rash.
+Use WaterWipes biodegradable, vegan, sensitive baby wipes to really clean the entire area – front and back and in the inner creases of their groin – as residue left behind can cause nappy rash.
 Check out our nappy rash tips for more information.

 Keep nappies out of reach